char16t/right-now/README.md

 You can also do several independent tasks in parallel.
 Detailing both will help you see only the actions that are available to you for each of them.
 It works and is very convenient.

+Bonus: Each task has a time estimate in seconds and a deadline.
+When you add a task or change an estimate, all child and parent tasks also change time estimates and deadlines.

 ### Specification

 Properties of each task: